raving-remoras/bangazon-site/README.md

 - If you add a product to your cart and are logged in, you will be redirected to the view all products page with a success message to confirm that the product was added to your cart
 - If you try to add a product to your cart and are not currently logged in, you will be redirected to the login page with a message encouraging you to login to proceed
 - If you select <em>Product Categories</em> from the navbar, you will be taken to a list of product categories, the number of products in each category and a list of up to three of the products that are currently available for that category
+- Clicking <em>Favorite this seller</em> will add the vendor to the favorites tab in the navbar.
+- An already-favorited seller can be removed from the favorites tab by clicking <em>Unfavorite this seller</em>

 ## Product Ratings
 - After a customer has completed an order, they are able to rate the products they purchased through their order history views.